Karun Nair

-He made his India debut in the 2016 away ODI against Zimbabwe.
-He made his Test debut against England in 2016.

 Early life

 Karun was born on 6 December 1991 in Jodhpur, Rajasthan.
-His parents Kaladharan Nair and Prema Nair hails from Chengannur in Alappuzha district of Kerala.
-Kaladharan, who is a mechanical engineer, was posted in Jodhpur at the time of his son's birth and later moved with his family to Koramangala, Bangalore where he also worked on the sprinkler system at the M. Chinnaswamy Stadium.
+His parents, Kaladharan Nair and Prema Nair, hail from Chengannur in the Alappuzha district of Kerala.
+Kaladharan, who is a mechanical engineer, lived in Jodhpur at the time of his son's birth and later moved with his family to Koramangala, Bangalore where he also worked on the sprinkler system at the M. Chinnaswamy Stadium.
 Nair's mother, Prema is a teacher at Chinmaya Vidyalaya, Bangalore.
 Karun has an elder sister, Shruthi Nair.

 Born as a premature baby, Karun's parents were advised by the doctors to introduce their son to sports as part of the treatment for his weak lungs.
 Nair joined Koramangala Cricket Academy on 28 March 2001, a year after his family moved to Bengaluru and was coached under Shivanand.
-He studied at Chinmaya Vidyalaya, were his mother taught until fourth grade and switched to the Frank Anthony Public School for better cricketing opportunities.
-He studied BCom (Hons) at Jain University in Bangalore.
-He is fluent in several languages : English, Hindi, Malayalam, Kannada and Tamil.
-His mother-tongue is Malayalam.
+He studied at Chinmaya Vidyalaya, where his mother taught until fourth grade and switched to the Frank Anthony Public School for better cricketing opportunities.
+He studied Bachelor of Commerce at Jain University in Bangalore.
+He is fluent in several languages: English, Hindi, Malayalam, Kannada and Tamil.
+His mother tongue is Malayalam.

 Domestic career

 Nair made his first-class debut in the 2013–14 season in which Karnataka won the Ranji Trophy.
 He scored three consecutive centuries in their final league game and the first-two knockout matches.
 He went through a lean patch in the 2014–15 season with a string of low scores but bounced back smashing 328 runs in the final helping Karnataka to win the title again.
 He also became the second player from Karnataka to score a triple century and the first batter to score a triple century in a Ranji final since 1946–47.
-It was also the highest total by a batter in the final of Ranji Trophy.
+It was also the highest total by a batter in the final of the Ranji Trophy.
 He scored 500 runs in the 2015–16 Ranji Trophy including two centuries and two half-centuries.
 He continued his good run in the next season hitting one century and three half-centuries from his six appearances in the season.

 In October 2018, he was named in India A's squad for the 2018–19 Deodhar Trophy.
 The following month, he was named as one of eight players to watch ahead of the 2018–19 Ranji Trophy.
 In August 2019, he was named in the India Red team's squad for the 2019–20 Duleep Trophy.

+In 2023, Nair played for Burbage & Easton Royal CC in the West of England Premier League - Prem 2 (Gloucs/Wilts).

+In January 2025, Nair scored 542 runs without getting out in the Vijay Hazare Trophy, to create a new world record of scoring the most List A runs between dismissals.
+He remained unbeaten in five matches, and scored three consecutive centuries to create the record.